-1. The best thing here is that few businesses actually optimize their listings on a regular basis, so it's an easy way to elevate your brand above your competitors.
+1. The best thing about local SEO is that few businesses actually optimize their listings on a regular basis, so it's an easy way to elevate your brand above your competitors.
 All you need to do is:

-- Publish on Google Posts the same way you do on Facebook or Twitter;
+- Publish on Google Posts regularly the same way you do on Facebook or Twitter.

 - Add your own questions and replies about your business to Google Q&A;